-Initial Orders.
-Troops will pick up initial order cookies at Initial Pick Ups.
-These pickup locations are reserved by the Service Unit Cookie Chair and are where all the Service Unit cookies will be delivered at the same time!
-Your Service Unit Cookie Chair will let you know the date, time, and location of your Initial Pick Up.
+Initial Forecasted Orders: Remember, because we no longer take orders via order card, your first order is for your direct door to door sales and your Cookie Booths.
+Troops will pick up their cookies at SU Pickups.
+These pickup locations are reserved by the Service Unit Cookie Chair and are where all the Service Unit cookies will be delivered at the same time.
+Your Service Unit Cookie Chair will let you know the date, time, and location of your cookie pickup.

-Troops place Initial Orders to receive cookies as soon as the Direct Sale Period starts.
-Here are some benefits to placing Initial Orders:
+Troops place an Initial Forecast Order to receive cookies as soon as the Direct Sale Period starts.
+Here are some benefits to placing these Orders:

-Follow the steps below to place your troop’s initial order under the Orders tab:
+Follow the steps below to place your troop’s order under the Orders tab:

 Prefer a video?
-Follow along with this Initial Order by Girl tutorial from ABC Bakers.
+Follow along with this Initial Order by Troop tutorial from ABC bakers.

-You’re heading into the Direct Sale Period.
-Great!
-Now, how do you know which cookies to offer to customers and how many 'Booth Packages' to order?
+So many flavors!
+How do I know which cookies to offer to customers?
 When ordering cookies, there are a few things to consider!

-This year we have created a Cookie Calculator to help when forecasting for your troops initial order!
-Once you click on the link, you will enter in your troops per girl average from the 2024 Cookie Season, how many girls you have selling for 2025, and the percentage of your troops goal you would like to order on the initial order.
-Once all the information is input, it will calculate what you should order by case and/or packages by variety for your troop.
+This year, we have created a Forecasting Calculator to help you when forecasting your troops initial order!
+Once you click on the link, you will enter in your troops per girl selling average from the 2025 season, how many girls you have selling for 2026, and the percentage up to 70% you would like to order of your troop goals.
+Once all the information is input, it will calculate what you should order by case by variety for your troop.
 If you are a new troop, we have added the per girl averages for each troop level for you to use.

 Once initial orders are in, it’s time to plan for the arrival of cookies.
 If you haven’t yet seen a cookie delivery, it’s quite a sight!
 Many semi-trucks deliver over 60,000 cases of cookies to our Cookie Cupboards and Initial Pick Up sites, and there’s a great deal of excitement and Girl Scout sisterhood.
 Your Service Unit Cookie Chair will give you instructions on the process, date, and time for attending Initial Pick Up and picking up your troops initial order cookies.
 Be sure to print your Initial Order confirmation to bring to the pick up to confirm totals.
 While there, the Service Unit Cookie Chair will receive and confirm the product first.
 Then, work together to verify totals by cookie variety for your troop—count each case by variety with the Service Unit Cookie Chair or designated volunteer before signing for the product and leaving the location.